 - West End Market Stage.
-This newly designed area in 2014 offers fiddlers, guitar picking contests, square dancers, comedy and more.
+This newly-designed area offers fiddlers, guitar picking contests, square dancers, comedy and more.

 - Bandshell Stage.
 Trendy local and national acts perform for a variety of preferences.
 Also includes the widely popular Minnesota State Fair Amateur Talent Contest celebrating 40+ years.

 - Bandshell Tonight!
 Stage.
 Each night a huge national or local act hits the stage.
 This is a highlight for all fair guests.

 - Attractions.
 New and popular attractions change each year and are located throughout the grounds.
-Examples include Little Farm Hands, Giant Sing Along, Go Cart track and many more.
+Examples include Little Farm Hands, Giant Sing Along, the Great Big Sandbox and many more.